 This cauliflower salad is here to bring some low carb fun to your next BBQ or party!

-So get that party ready, it’s cauliflower salad keto time!
+So turn the music up and get that party ready, it’s cauliflower salad keto time!

 How to Make Cauliflower Salad

 This cauliflower salad recipes healthy and just as easy as making macaroni salad — but instead of cooking the pasta, we’ll steam cauliflower.

 Here are a few tips that’ll make your salad, like, next-level good:

 Cut the cauliflower florets into macaroni size pieces.

 Big pieces of cauliflower won’t get as much of our creamy cauliflower salad dressing — which is the best part of this recipe!
 So, cut your cauliflower into small and even pieces so each nibble is equally doused in deliciousness.